AdobeDocs/experience-manager-65.en/help/forms/using/uninstall-forms-addon-package.md

 1. **Restart the AEM Instance:**
    1. Once all the previous steps are completed, [restart the AEM Forms SDK instance](/help/forms/using/restart-aem-sdk.md).

-While you can view the Adaptive Form templates and themes and even create a new Adaptive form using them, you cannot author the form.
+Even if you can view the Adaptive Form templates and themes and create a new Adaptive form using them, you cannot author the form.